CristiGuijarro/Homeodomains/README.md

 `./homeoTreeParser.pl <IntermediateFiles> <classificationTable.tsv>` With directory containing all inferred trees in Newick format, and classificationTable.tsv as current classification log as verbose output from `classifyWrapper.pl`/`homeoClassifier.pl`.

+Additional Extra:

+`sh speciesReplace.sh <speciesList>` This script replaces any 4-letter species code as used in the pipeline with the species name for publication.
+Takes a speciesList.tsv as input.

 ## Further graphical analyses

 `./allhbxcounttable.pl TreeFiles > hbxCount.csv` To produce a tablet of occupancy for each species and homeobox family.